 On the other hand, or perhaps one might say, adding a further level of interpretation, the construction of context may be seen as a cognitive phenomenon, which takes place in the participants’ minds in communicative exchanges.
 This is the approach followed, for example, by van Dijk (2015: 4), according to whom ‘the interface between discourse and the communicative situation is necessarily cognitive.
 There is no direct relation between social or other structures of the environment and discourse structures, which are structures of a very different nature.
 Context, thus, is how language users dynamically define the communicative situation’.
 For van Dijk (2008, 2015, 2024), ‘context models’ are a particular type of mental models that participants use to make sense of communicative exchanges.
-Givon (2005: 91) also supports a similar cognitive view of context when he states that ‘context is not an objective entity but rather a mental construct, the construed relevant ground vis-à-vis which tokens of experience achieve relatively stable mental representations as salient figures’.
+Givón (2005: 91) also supports a similar cognitive view of context when he states that ‘context is not an objective entity but rather a mental construct, the construed relevant ground vis-à-vis which tokens of experience achieve relatively stable mental representations as salient figures’.
 However, as remarked by Sbisà (2002) with cogent philosophical arguments, the notion of context cannot be totally exhausted in terms of mental models.
 For instance, if a speaker orders someone to ‘close the door’, but the door is already closed, the linguistic act turns out to be objectively unfelicitous, regardless of whether the speaker may believe that, in that physical context, the door is open.

 The cognitive perspective on contexts also makes it possible to combine the two fundamental approaches of ‘finding context’ and ‘making context’.
 In fact, in most cases speakers activate some contextual representations from the outset, even before communicative action begins, on the basis of information available prior to the encounter.
 Then, as the interaction unfolds, the contextual representations (including identities, roles, information that is accessible, shared or believed to be so) may change to some extent, may be questioned, contested and negotiated.
 Thus, ‘contexts develop “ongoingly” and “on line,” that is, in parallel with interaction and (other) thoughts’ (van Dijk, 2008: 18).
 From this point of view, the notion of context relates to that of ‘common ground’ (Clark, 1996; Pickering & Garrod, 2004), that is, the pool of knowledge shared by the participants in an interaction, which is partly given prior to the interaction itself, and partly constructed and negotiated in the course of the communicative exchange.